Petar Zrinski

 Petar IV Zrinski (Zrínyi Péter) (6 June 1621 – 30 April 1671) was Ban of Croatia (Viceroy) from 1665 to 1670, general and a writer.
 A member of the Zrinski noble family, he was noted for his role in the attempted Croatian-Hungarian Magnate conspiracy to overthrow the Habsburgs, which ultimately led to his execution for high treason.

 Zrinski family

 Petar Zrinski was born in Vrbovec, a small town near Zagreb, the son of Juraj V Zrinski and Magdalena Széchy.
 His father Juraj VI and great-grandfather Nikola IV had been viceroys or Ban of Croatia, which was then a nominal Kingdom in personal union with the Hungarian Kingdom.
-His brother was the Croatian-Hungarian general and poet Miklós Zrínyi (Nikola VII Zrinski).
+His brother was the Croatian general and poet Nikola VII Zrinski.

 His family had possessed large estates throughout all of Croatia and had family ties with the second largest Croatian landowners, the Frankopan family.
 He married Ana Katarina, the half-sister of Fran Krsto Frankopan, and they lived in large castles of Ozalj (in Central Croatia) and Čakovec in Međimurje, northernmost county of Croatia.
-Through his daughter, Ilona Zrínyi (Jelena Zrinska), he was the grandfather of famed Hungarian general Francis II Rákóczi.
+Through his daughter, Jelena Zrinska, he was the grandfather of famed Hungarian general Francis II Rákóczi.